SeanMcP/fin/api/README.md

 - Users
 - Students
-- Classes
+- Sections
 - Seats

 ### Relationships

 - A user has many students
-- A user has many classes
+- A user has many sections
-- A student has many classes
+- A student has many sections
-- A class has many students
+- A section has many students
-- A seat associates a student with a class
+- A seat associates a student with a section

 ## Responses